Articles

 Self-assessments serve as a reality check for application owners to gauge their application’s adherence to specific policies and regulatory compliance.

 During the self-assessment phase, organizations can also enrich their inventory records by gathering more information about each application.
-Choose tools that enable you to conduct security self-assessment questionnaires at scale and keep track of responses over time.
+Choose a Collaborative GRC Platform that enables you to conduct security self-assessment questionnaires at scale and keep track of responses over time.

 Step 3: Reporting